Company Logo - Home Link

 The Wellington Barracks

-(map) - closest Underground station: St. James's Park
+Birdcage Walk (map) - The closest station is St. James's Park

-Once the Guards march you are then free to leave and go elsewhere.
+Also, once the Guards march you are then free to leave and go elsewhere!

 Crowds here are usually smaller but if you want to see as much of the total ceremony as possible, then this is not the place to do it.

-However, this is a really great spot for those who want to get a taste of the guards and the marching band, and do not like large crowds, as well as a great spot for families with younger children.
+However, this is a really great spot for those who want to get a taste of the guards and the marching band, and do not like large crowds.

-But – as always – to get a good view, good history, and some good information about the King's Guard in its’ entirety, join us on our Westminster City Tour!
+But my number one recommendation to get a good view, good history, and some good information about the King's Guard in its’ entirety, is join me on my Westminster City Tour!

 Whenever the Changing of the Guard is taking place, our tour groups will get the up close and personal experience of standing on the Mall as the Guards walk past.